wavey0x/auction-curves/indexer/DATABASE_SPEC.md

 ### Process for Schema Changes

 1. **Update this specification FIRST**
-   - Modify column names, types, or constraints here
+   - Modify table definitions to reflect new current state
    - Update version number and last updated date
    - Document reasoning in commit message